AutoLogicTechnology/autologic-osupdate/README.md

   - 'Centralised Logging'
 ```

-The relevant repositories will be installed on the local system, as will all applicable software.
+The relevant repositories will be installed on the target system, as will all applicable software.
 This preps your systems and makes them ready to receive software configuration and service startup commands.

 ## Version